- Choosing a philosophy graduate program by Keith DeRose (Yale)

 - Routledge Encyclopedia of Philosophy

 - Philosopher's Index: Abstracts and bibliographic information for virtually all philosophical periodicals since 1940.

 - JSTOR: Access to back issues up until the last five years or so from a number of leading philosophical periodicals.

 - Gould Library Philosophy Research Guide (available without login)

 - PhilPapers: a fantastic starting point for searching for papers.

 Advising: The Chair of the Department (currently Anna Moltchanova) is typically the academic advisor for all majors.

 Student Departmental Advisor: An SDA, knowledgeable of the ins and outs of the Philosophy program, is appointed each year through the Office of the Dean of Students.
-For 2010-11, the SDA is Mollie Feldman, '11.
-Mollie will be available with advice, especially at registration times.
+For 2013-2014, the SDA is Max Henkel, '14.
+Max is available with advice, especially at registration times.
 (In addition, of course, any faculty member will be happy to speak with any students about any aspect of the Philosophy program.)